-DAWN GARISCH is the highly acclaimed author of a non-fiction work, a memoir and six novels, three of which were published in the UK.
+DAWN GARISCH Dawn Garisch is the highly acclaimed author of a non-fiction work, a memoir and seven novels, three of which were published in the UK.
+Her latest, Breaking Milk, was published by Karavan Press in 2019.
 She has written for television and has had five of her plays and a short film produced.

-Breaking Milk, published by Karavan Press, is her seventh novel.
+Disturbance, published by Karavan Press, is her second poetry collection.

 Author photograph by AJ Wattamaniuk.